codeschool-kiddo-level-1-complete/dojo_rules/introduction.md

-Bzxzx
-Bx
-sswwwssdfccvv
-C
-D
-I love Ruby and JavaScript!
+I started in the Ruby world, but now I love JavaScript.

+## Deadly Skills

+* Ruby on Rails
+* JavaScript
+* Node.js